Esammy-88/Full-Stack-Fitness-Club-Management/README.md

 ## Overview

-This platform simulates a real-world fitness club management system with three distinct user portals — **Members**, **Trainers**, and **Admins** — each with tailored dashboards and functionality.
+This platform simulates a real-world fitness club management system with three distinct user portals: **Members**, **Trainers**, and **Admins**, each with tailored dashboards and functionality.
 Built as a full-stack project, it demonstrates end-to-end software development: relational database design, server-side routing, session-based authentication, and a responsive front-end.

 ---